DIPlib/diplib/changelogs/diplib_next.md

       buffers given to `Apply()` must be the same.
     - Added `dip::DFT::IsInplace()`.
     - `dip::DFT` now caches plans, it is cheap to instantiate a new object for the same transform size.

+- The filtering frameworks, when using input and/or output buffers for an image line, the buffers will be aligned to a 32-byte boundary.

 ### Bug fixes